See the locale. Meet the staff.

 Please contact us if you need assistance.
 We likely will recommend that you consider established ground transportation but we are glad to help if we can.

 If you want to ship materials to or from the venue, please contact us as we can help (e.g., favorite pillows, small exercise weights you use; literature or appliances/pans purchased at the immersion).

 Parking is available.
 Please let us know if you will not have a car.
 We do hope to get out on the Blue Ridge Parkway for hiking in the mountain immersion but can carpool so that everybody doesn’t have to drive.
-While there are fun activities a short drive away from the beach immersion, we will likely use the very inviting beach for afternoon swimming and morning/evening walks.

 If you want to use public transportation possibly coupled with a taxi or ride sharing service and not have a car, that should be very feasible.
 We want you to relax, learn, and have fun, and not worry about getting around.